-Your injury may range from mild inflammation to severe inflammation of most of your rotator cuff.
-When your rotator cuff tendon becomes inflamed and thickened, it is also called rotator cuff tendonitis.
-Your rotator cuff tendon may get trapped under the roof, or highest point, of your shoulder.
-This is called your acromion.
-It is formed by a part of your shoulder blade, called your scapula.
+Your injury may range from mild to severe inflammation of most of your rotator cuff.
+When your rotator cuff tendon gets inflamed and thickened, it is also called rotator cuff tendonitis.
+Your rotator cuff tendon may get trapped under the top bone of your shoulder (acromion).
+It is formed by a part of your shoulder blade (the scapula).

 What are the symptoms of shoulder tendonitis?

 Symptoms may be a bit different for each person.
 Symptoms may include:

 - Inability to hold your arm in certain positions

 - Shoulder pain or soreness

 The symptoms of shoulder tendonitis may seem like other conditions or health problems.
 Always talk with your healthcare provider for a diagnosis.

 Your healthcare provider will take a full health history and do a physical exam.
 You may also need diagnostic tests such as: